Which bridge estimator is optimal for variable selection?

 \begin{lemma} For any given $\lambda>0$, almost surely

 where $(\alpha, \tau)$ is the unique solution to the following equations with $q=1$:

 with $\eta_q (\cdot; \cdot)$ being the proximal operator defined as

 and $\eta_q'(\cdot;\cdot)$ being the derivative of $\eta_q$ with respect to its first argument. \end{lemma} The formulas in this lemma have been derived in terms of convergence in probability in \cite{bogdan2013supplementary}.
-We show they hold almost surely in Appendix \ref{apxb:31} by a straightforward adaption of the proof in \cite{bogdan2013supplementary}.
+The extension to almost sure convergence is straightforward and is hence skipped.
+See Appendix C.1 of \cite{wang2017bridge} for more information.
 One of the main goals of this paper is to compare the performance of two-stage variable selection techniques with $\lasso$.
 In the next lemma we derive the AFDP and ATPP of the thresholded estimate $\bar{\beta}(q, \lambda, s)$.

 \begin{lemma} For any given $q \in [1,\infty), \lambda>0, s > 0$, almost surely

 where $(\alpha, \tau)$ is the unique solution of \eqref{state_evolution1} and \eqref{state_evolution2}. \end{lemma} The proof of this lemma is presented in Appendix \ref{apxnewb}.